MohamedRadwan-DevOps/devops-step-by-step/source/docs/azure-devops-parallelism-request.md

 6- It will take 2-3 business days to respond to your free tier requests.

-7- You will recieve an email that your request was completed
+7- You will receive an email that your request was completed

 ![](images/azure-devops-parallelism-request/parallelism-request-reply.png)